Molly Hughes — Managing Partner & Senior Consultant

 Christine is an Associate Member of the Independent Educational Consultants Association and is in her sixth year counseling students.
 She earned her BA at Georgetown University and spent her junior year reading English at University College London.
 She developed excellent client management skills during a career in the cable TV and film industry, where she worked at the forefront of the video-on-demand business.

-Christine decided to put those client service skills to work with families and teens and earned her college counseling certification from UCLA, which included a practicum at T.C.
+Christine decided to put those client service skills to work with families and teens and earned her Certificate in College Counseling from UCLA, which included a practicum at T.C.
 Williams High School in Alexandria, VA.
-She still volunteers in the TCW College & Career Center and is a mentor in the Georgetown Scholarship Program.

 Johanna Delaney — Consultant